Shift work sleep disorder: Sleep quality

 Sleep loss and decreased quality of sleep is another effect of shift work.
 To promote a healthy lifestyle, the American Academy of Sleep Medicine recommended that an adult have 7 or more hours of sleep per day.
-Each year, there are almost 100,000 deaths estimated in the U.S. because of medical errors.
 Sleep deprivation and sleep disorders are factors that contribute significantly to these errors.
 In the same article, the authors affirm that there is a high prevalence of sleepiness and symptoms of sleep disorders related to the circadian system in medical center nurses.
 In a study done with around 1100 nurses, almost half of them (49%) reported sleeping less than 7 hours per day, a significant increase compared to national figures, in which 28% of people claimed to sleep less than 7 hours per night.
 Having a lack of sleep can impact cognitive performance.
 For example, it might become difficult to stay focused and concentrate, and reaction times might also be slowed down.
 SWSD might interfere with making decisions quickly, driving, or flying safely.
-Sleep loss seen in shift workers greatly impairs cognitive performance, being awake for 24 hrs. straight results in a cognitive performance that is equal to a blood-alcohol of 0.10, which is over the legal limit in most states.
+Sleep loss seen in shift workers greatly impairs cognitive performance; being awake for 24 hours straight results in a cognitive performance that is equal to a blood-alcohol of 0.10, which is over the legal limit in most states.
 All of these factors can affect work efficiency and cause accidents.
 Michael Lee et al. demonstrated that those working night shifts had a significantly higher risk of hazardous driving events when compared to those on a typical day shift schedule.
 Accidents in the workplace have been found to be 60% higher in shift workers.
 They can affect the individual's social life and cause a lack of well-being and happiness.
 Poor sleep quality has also been associated with decreased quality of life, based on a SF-36 assessment.